FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 1. Takes parameters for compiled app file path, compiled test app file path, and container name with defaults from configuration
 2. Uses Get-TDDConfiguration.ps1 to load configuration settings
 3. Uses Common-Functions.ps1 for utility functions
+4. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')
+5. Verifies the container exists and is running using structured Docker output formats
-4. Has switches to control which apps to publish (app only, test only, or both)
+6. Has switches to control which apps to publish (app only, test only, or both)
-5. Applies publishing settings from the configuration (scope, sync mode, timeout)
+7. Applies publishing settings from the configuration (scope, sync mode, timeout)
+8. Uses the specific pattern for Business Central container operations with explicit parameters
+9. Implements the app publishing workflow based on the provided skeleton code
-6. Calls the individual publish scripts with appropriate parameters
+10. Calls the individual publish scripts with appropriate parameters
-7. Handles proper sequencing (main app before test app)
+11. Handles proper sequencing (main app before test app)
+12. Returns a strongly-typed [pscustomobject] with publishing results
-8. Provides consolidated feedback on the publishing process Include parameter validation and help information.
+13. Provides consolidated feedback on the publishing process Include parameter validation and help information.
 ```